Systems Architecture for Quantum Random Access Memory: Background

 \subsubsection{Gate Synthesis}

 One of the first steps in quantum compiling is to decompose high-level unitary into a sequence of native gates from an instruction set \cite{harrow2001quantum}.
 A common instruction set is the Clifford+T gates, such as $\{\texttt{H}, \texttt{S}, \texttt{CX}, \texttt{T}\}$.
+When implementing quantum queries using these gates in practice, they can introduce latency into quantum algorithms if the circuit depth is too high.